 - Sonic the Hedgehog went from lighthearted and happy-go-lucky (as much as having a hedgehog save his friends from being used as live power sources for robots and a mad scientist threaten the world with a Death Star clone can be anyways) in its "Classic era" to progressively darker in its Dreamcast era and culminating in Sonic 2006 before doing a 180 and returning to its happy-go-lucky roots (well, as much having a mad scientist split the world into pieces and a hedgehog nearly outrun a black hole can be considered happy-go-lucky) with titles such as Sonic Unleashed and Sonic Colors.

-- Worth mentioning is that after Sonic Adventure 2 we got Sonic Heroes, which is easily the most lighthearted "post-classic" Sonic game, possibly even the entire series.
+- Worth mentioning is that after Sonic Adventure 2 we got Sonic Heroes, which is easily the most lighthearted "post-classic" Sonic game, possibly even the entire series (and still has a final boss who is charitably described as an omnicidal dragon made of razor blades).
 After that, Shadow the Hedgehog was released, which took Darker and Edgier to absurd lengths.
 Sonic '06 then returned to a similar tone of the first two Sonic Adventure games.

 - The No More Heroes series does this constantly and completely on purpose.
 Mixed in with all the self awareness and wacky villains are played straight moments of the main character foaming mad over his best friends death and scenes that slowly reveal just what a dark hole you got yourself into.